joseeden/All-Things-Docker-and-Kubernetes/labxx_EKS_Operation_using_eksctl/README.md

 - [eksctl](../README.md#pre-requisites) - setup and operation of EKS cluster
 - [kubectl](../README.md#pre-requisites) - interaction with K8S API server

 Once you've installed aws cli, a <code>.aws/credentials</code> file should be automatically created in your home directory.
+You can also create the file yourself.
 Configure it with the access key for the "k8s-user" that you just created.

 ```bash
 # /home/user/.aws/credentials